Adding a Certificate to the Java CA Certificates Store

-You can use keytool to add the CA certificate prior to zipping your JDK and adding it to your Azure project's approot folder, or you could run an Azure start-up task that uses keytool to add the certificate.
-This example assumes you will add a CA certificate prior to the JDK being zipped.
-Also, a specific CA certificate will be used in the example, but the steps of obtaining a different CA certificate and importing it into the cacerts store would be similar.
+You can use keytool to add the CA certificate before zipping your JDK and adding it to your Azure project's approot folder, or you could run an Azure start-up task that uses keytool to add the certificate.
+(This example assumes you are adding a CA certificate before zipping your JDK.)
+Also, a specific CA certificate is used in the example, but the steps of obtaining a different CA certificate and importing it into the cacerts store would be similar.

 To add a certificate to the cacerts store

-At a command prompt that is set to your JDK's jdk\jre\lib\security folder, run the following to see what certificates are installed:
+At an Administrator command prompt that is set to your JDK's jdk\jre\lib\security folder, run the following to see what certificates are installed:

 keytool -list -keystore cacerts

-You'll be prompted for the store password.
+You are prompted for the store password.
 The default password is changeit.
 (If you want to change the password, see the keytool documentation at http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html.)
-This example assumes that the certificate with MD5 fingerprint 67:CB:9D:C0:13:24:8A:82:9B:B2:17:1E:D1:1B:EC:D4 is not listed, and that you want to import it (this particular certificate is needed by the Twilio API service).
+This example assumes that the certificate with MD5 fingerprint 67:CB:9D:C0:13:24:8A:82:9B:B2:17:1E:D1:1B:EC:D4 is not listed, and that you want to import it (this particular certificate is required by the Twilio API service).